-Various types of cognitive behavioral therapy programs are available and your heart doctor in Long Island will help you select a program that is most appropriate for you.
+Various types of cognitive behavioral therapy programs are available and your heart doctor in Brooklyn will help you select a program that is most appropriate for you.
 You can either undergo cognitive behavioral therapy with a therapist or self-help tools that are available both as computerized programs or reading material.

 The most effective cognitive behavioral therapy sessions between a patient and therapist are usually face to face, and may be reinforced by real-time computer links.
 Typically the program consists of 6-20 one-hour sessions over a period of a few months.
 The sessions may be more intense in the beginning and spread out towards the end.
 Some individuals find it useful to reinforce the therapy with booster sessions once the initial therapy has been completed.